-Strength Training with Knee Problems: Exercises, Modifications & Alternatives
+Knee Friendly Exercises & Strength Training with Knee Problems: Modifications & Alternatives

-Strength Training with Bad Knees: What Works — and What Doesn't
+Knee Friendly Exercises and Strength Training with Knee Problems: What Works — and What Doesn't

-Knee problems aren't a reason to stop training.
-But they're a reason to train differently.
+Knee friendly exercises make strength training with bad knees not just possible, but beneficial.
+Knee problems aren't a reason to stop training — they're a reason to train differently.

 Why Training Is GOOD for Your Knees